kubeflow/website/content/en/docs/components/model-registry/overview.md

 * **Data Scientist**: develops and evaluates different models for customer churn prediction.
 Tracks the performance of various model versions to compare them easily.
 * **MLOps Engineer**: deploys the chosen model into production.
 Uses the latest model version and its metadata to configure the deployment environment.
 * **Business Analyst**: Monitors the deployed model's performance and makes decisions based on its predictions.
-They need to understand the lineage of the model and its operational metrics.
+Uses model lineage and metadata to drive business outcomes.

 ### Use Case 1: Tracking the Training of Models